gsunil99/todo-fe/README.md

 4. Commit your changes and push them to your forked repository.
 5. Submit a pull request describing your changes and improvements.

-## License

-The Todo React App is open source and released under the [MIT License](https://chat.openai.com/LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

-## Acknowledgments

-The Todo React App is inspired by various Todo applications and built with the help of React.js and related libraries and tools.

-Special thanks to the developers and contributors of React.js and its vibrant ecosystem for their valuable work.

 ## Backend
 The backend code for todo is [here](https://github.com/gsunil99/todoApp)